-It’s interesting how many of our mental health “awareness raising” narratives relate to illnesses and chemical imbalances.
-Awareness raising campaigns often portray mental health as an individual medical problem.
+It’s interesting how many of our mental health “awareness-raising” narratives relate to illnesses and chemical imbalances.
+Awareness-raising campaigns often portray mental health as an individual medical problem.
 However, when we consider this on a societal level, it is hard to justify the idea that nearly everyone develops abnormal brain chemistry.
 We don’t have a collective wonky wiring making us all depressed or vulnerable to mental health issues.

 Our personal challenges might be emotional bruises from our childhood circumstances, for example, poverty, trauma, bullying, instability, or learning difficulties.
 We may also face more recent challenges such as a lack of fulfilling friendships, stress, alcohol or drug dependency, debt, trauma, or tumultuous relationships.
-Indeed, some of our challenges might have followed us across the spectrum of life such as factors to include gender, race, sexuality, (dis)ability, emotional sensitivity levels, etc.
+Indeed, some of our challenges might have followed us across the spectrum of life such as factors including gender, race, sexuality, (dis)ability, emotional sensitivity levels, etc.

 We know those of us who face greater life challenges are more likely to be at the sharp end of distress.
-To me, it’s not as simple as an individual medical problem or failing.
+To me, it’s not as simple as an individual medical problem or failure.
 The common “illness like any other” narrative simplifies a complex issue, suggesting some people are ill and others are simply not.

 This narrative would be necessary, perhaps, if psychiatric diagnoses were reliable and clearly differentiated people with and without mental “illness.”
 This narrative might also be necessary if conditions of distress were proven biological illnesses, but they’re not.
 Mental health diagnostic criteria are subjective and culture-bound, there is no clear line between mentally “ill” and mentally “well.”

-Depending on which mental health professional one sees, the kinds of questions which are asked, even factors such as one’s age or gender, one could get a very different diagnosis.
+Depending on which mental health professional one sees, the kinds of questions which are asked, and even factors such as one’s age or gender, one could get a very different diagnosis.
 For example, Borderline Personality Disorder is characteristically feminine.
 Many people cycle through a range of professional labels before finding one which fits their personal experience – often, a person adopts several diagnoses before finding their best fit.

 Also, note how the presence of a “chemical imbalance” or any other biological test for that matter, is not a criterion for a mental health diagnosis.
 We cannot detect depression, developmental disorders, eating disorders, or “personality disorders” in a blood test, brain scan, or any other biological test.
 Indeed, science has not proven there is a chemical imbalance for many mental health diagnoses.